ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/numbers.md

 ## Repeating Instructions

 Number variables can be used to repeat instructions.
-Like in many other languages, CFML supports the `for` loop and `while` loops.
+Like in many other languages, CFML supports the `for`, `while` and `loop` constructs:

 ```js
 for( var i = 0; i lte 10; i++ ){